Strategic Innovation Fund

 Summary

-Wayl-Ease is developing a secure, data-driven platform to streamline the process of obtaining asset consents — bridging the gap between network operators and landowners.
+Wayl-Ease developed a secure, data-driven platform to streamline the process of obtaining asset consents — bridging the gap between network operators and landowners.
 The project aims to replace outdated, manual systems with a transparent, automated, self-service platform that enables digital engagement and payment for consents.

 By giving customers real-time visibility into the status of consents and enabling quicker, more efficient transactions, Wayl-Ease will reduce delays in infrastructure delivery, improve the customer experience, and accelerate the pace of network transformation.
 The platform’s data-led approach will also enhance planning capabilities, empowering network operators and stakeholders with clearer insights into consent-related risks and timelines.